Cockroach Infestation Removal and Control – Birmingham, West Midlands

 - Effective Cockroach Treatments

-AMES are able to provide cockroach extermination and infestation management for domestic and commercial customers throughout the east midlands, west midlands and surrounding counties.
-If you are unsure whether you have discovered cockroach droppings or you are looking for a professional cockroach pest control service for your business or home, then please call AMES free on 0800 197 1650.
+If you are unsure whether you have discovered cockroach droppings or you are looking for a professional cockroach pest control service for your business or home, then please call AMES free on 0121 443 1111 .
 Alternatively, contact us using our enquiry form.

 Cockroach Infestations – Useful Information: Identifying Cockroaches

 Cockroaches are oval and are flattened in appearance from top to bottom.
 Their heads are covered by a large, shield-like structure.
 They have two large eyes and two long antennae.
-With 6 long running legs attached to their thorax, they have been recorded at speeds up to 3 miles per hour.
+With six long running legs attached to their thorax, they have been recorded at speeds up to three miles per hour.

-In adults wings may be present, absent or reduced, depending on the species.
+In the adult cockroach wings may be present, absent or reduced, depending on the species.
 At the top of the abdomen cockroaches have a pair of jointed appendages, covered by specialized sensory hairs.
 These are used to detect air movement which can trigger an escape response.